 Swedish label Kön has produced a range of gender-neutral underwear to demonstrate that products "don't have to be categorised" as just for men or women.

-The underwear is made from plant-based textiles and comes in recycled paper packaging.
+The underwear is made from plant-based cellulose and comes in recycled paper packaging.

 Wanting to create an inclusive brand suitable for everyone, Bill Heinonen founded Kön – a fashion company offering unisex underwear in a bid to give consumers the ability to "define some products themselves".